bobo1on1/pj-volume-bridge/README.md

 Using
 =====

-To start pulse-jack-volume-bridge, simply enter the pulse-jack-volume-bridge command in a terminal without arguments:<br>
+To start pj-volume-bridge, simply enter the pj-volume-bridge command in a terminal without arguments:<br>
 ```
-$ pulse-jack-volume-bridge
+$ pj-volume-bridge
 Connecting to jackd
 Pulse: Connecting
 Pulse: Authorizing